Mosher-Labs/.github/README.md

 - `SLACK_BOT_USER_OAUTH_ACCESS_TOKEN` - Authenticates the bot to send messages
 - `SLACK_PLATFORM_NOTIFICATIONS_CHANNEL_ID` - Specifies which channel receives
   notifications
-- Both are organization secrets shared across all Mosher Labs repos
+- Both are organization secrets shared across all Discr repos
 - Used by Heimdallr workflow when `enable_slack: true`

 ## 🔰 Contributing